About principal certifiers

-If you're planning a development that will need approval, check the requirements for finding and appointing a certifier.
+If you're planning a development that will need approval you may need to appoint a principal certifier.

 A principal certifier can be: